LSPosed/LSParanoid/README.md

 Now you can just annotate classes with strings that need to be obfuscated with `@Obfuscate`.
 After you project compiles every string in annotated classes will be obfuscated.
+**Note that you should use at least Java 17 to launch the gradle daemon for this plugin (this is also required by AGP 8+).**
+**The project that uses this plugin on the other hand does not necessarily to target Java 17.**

 Configuration
 -------------